-Record your hoist's Code and Serial Number (see Section 3.12.6 and Figure 10-1) on the front cover of this manual for identification and future reference to avoid referring to the wrong manual for information or instructions on installation, operation, inspection, maintenance, or parts.
+Record your hoist's Code and Serial Number on the front cover of this manual for identification and future reference to avoid referring to the wrong manual for information or instructions on installation, operation, inspection, maintenance, or parts.

-Use only Kito authorized replacement parts in the service and maintenance of this hoist.
+Use only KITO authorized replacement parts in the service and maintenance of this hoist.